agalue/cassandra-multi-instance/README.md

 opennms:stress-metrics -r 60 -n 15000 -f 20 -g 1 -a 100 -s 2 -t 100 -i 300
 ```

   We recommend a ring buffer of 2097152 and a cache size of about 600000 for the above command.
+Make sure the chosen hardware for Cassandra is powerful enough to handle the load, and remember that you get more IOPS with bigger disks.

 * Check the OpenNMS performance graphs to understand how it behaves.
 Additionally, you could check the Monitoring Tools on the Azure Console for each VM.